 The relationships that exist among the members of the faculty and staff of a school and the manner in which respective responsibilities are discharged determine to a great extent the effectiveness of the total school program.
-As a member of a school faculty, the intern is expected to establish and maintain harmonious and productive relationships with members of the faculty and staff of the school.
+As a member of a school faculty, the student teacher is expected to establish and maintain harmonious and productive relationships with members of the faculty and staff of the school.

-It is required that the intern:
+It is required that the student teacher:

-- 1. Greet members of the faculty and staff cordially on all occasions; - 2.
-Maintain a professional attitude toward teachers and co-workers; - 3.
-Treat confidentially information concerning pupils, teachers, and school matters; - 4.
-Abide by the policies and regulations of the district and school; and - 5.
-Discuss with the mentor teacher any questions or concerns which may arise.
+- 1. Greets members of the faculty and staff cordially on all occasions; - 2.
+Maintains a professional attitude toward teachers and co-workers; - 3.
+Treats confidentially information concerning pupils, teachers, and school matters; - 4.
+Abides by the policies and regulations of the district and school; and - 5.
+Discusses with the cooperating teacher any questions or concerns which may arise.